CASFRI/CASFRI/README.md

 ├─BC/
 │ ├─.../

+# Translation
+Translation of loaded source tables into target tables formatted to the CASFRI specification is done using the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
+The translation engine uses a translation table that describes rules to validate each loaded source table and translate each row into a target table.
+Validation and translation rules are defined using a set of helper functions that both validate the source attributes and translate into the target attributes.
+For example, a function named isBetween() validates that the source data is within the expected range of values, and a function named mapText() maps a set of source values to a set of target values.
+A list of all helper functions is available in the PostgreSQL Table Translation Framework [readMe](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
+After the translation engine has run on all loaded source tables, the result is a complete set of target tables, each with matching attributes as defined by the CASFRI standard.

-### Loading Translation Tables
+### Translation tables
-* Edit the configSample (.bat or .sh) file located in the CASFRI root directory to match your system configuration and save it as config.sh or config.bat in the same folder.
-* Open a query window in pgAdmin and run the drop_tables.sql script to remove all existing tables.
-* In an operating system command window, load the translation files by executing the load_tables (.bat or .sh) script located in the translation folder.
-* The script will load all translation tables and validation tables stored in the "translation/tables" folder and subfolder into the specified schema ("translation" by default).
+A detailed description of translation table properties is included in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
+In short, each translation table lists a set of attribute names, their type in the target table, a set of validation helper functions which any input value has to pass, and a set of translation helper functions to convert the input value to the CASFRI value.

+CASFRI is split into seven tables as detailed in the [CASFRI specifications](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications):
+1. Header (HDR) attributes - summarizing reference information for each dataset;
+2. CAS Base Polygon (CAS) attributes - attributes describing the source polygon and any identifiers;
+3. Forest-Level (LYR) attributes - attributes describing productive and non-productive forest land;
+4. Non-Forest Land (NFL) attributes - attributes describing non-forested land;
+5. Disturbance history (DST) attributes - attributes describing the type, year and extent of disturbances;
+6. Ecological specific (ECO) attributes - attributes describing wetlands;
+7. Geometry attributes - polygon geometries.

+In general, each standard for each jurisdiction uses a single set of translation tables.
+All source datasets using the same standard should use the same set of translation tables.
+Differences in attribute names can be accomodated using the workflow scripts described below.
+In some cases minor differences in attributes between datasets using the same standard can be accomodated by designing translation helper functions that can deal with both formats.
+An example would be two datasets using different values for graminoids (e.g. 'Grm' in one dataset and 'graminoids' in another).
+These can be combined into a single translation function to deal with both datasets in the translation table (e.g. mapText(source_value, {'Grm', 'graminoids'}, {'GRAMINOID', 'GRAMINOID'})).

+### Row translation rule
+An important feature of the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) is the use of a ROW_TRANSLATION_RULE in the translation table.
+This allows the loaded source table to be filtered during translation so that only the relavent rows are returned in the target tables.
+This ensures that the the LYR table for example, only includes rows that contain forest information.

+### Error Codes
+Error codes are needed during translation if source values are invalid, null, or missing.
+In CASFRI 5.x, error codes have been designed to match the attribute type and to reflect the type of error that was encountered.
+For example, an integer attribute will have error codes reported as integers (e.g. -8888) whereas text attributes will have errors reported as text (e.g. NULL_VALUE).
+Different error codes are reported depending on the rule being invalidated.
+A full description of possible error codes can be found in the [CASFRI 5.x specification document](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications).

-### Translating
+### Validating Translations
-* Validate dependency tables using the loaded validation tables.
-* Run the translation engine for each FRI using the loaded source FRI table and the translation table.
+Validation is performed at multiple stages during and after translation:
+#### Validation of source values
+All source values are validated before attempting translation using the validation rules described in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
+#### Validation of translation tables by the engine
+The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) validates the translation rules and foratting in each translation table prior to attempting translation.
+#### Horizontal review of translation tables
+The function TT_StackTranslationRules() creates a table of all translation and validation rules used for all inventories for a given CASFRI table.
+This allows manual validation of all translation rules and assignment of error codes for a given attribute.
+#### Validation of output using summary statistics
+The [summary_statistics](https://github.com/edwardsmarc/CASFRI/tree/master/summary_statistics) folder contains scripts (primarily summarize.R) to create summary statistics for all attributes in each source inventory.
+These scripts use the R programming language and require that R be downloaded (https://www.r-project.org/).
+The output is a set of html files containing the summary information.
+These can be used to check for outliers, unexpeted values, correct assignment of errors codes etc.

-#### Workflow scripts
+### Workflow scripts
-* Refer to the files located in the CASFRI/workflow folder for an example of how to run the translation engine.
-* The workflow scripts combine three elements:
+The translation of each dataset is done using the scripts in the [CASFRI/workflow/02_produceCASFRI](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/02_produceCASFRI) folder.
+The workflow scripts combine three elements:

-**1. Generic translation tables.**
+**1. Translation tables.**
-If multiple datasets using the same standard have similar structures and translation rules, we can use the same generic translation table to translate them.
-We create VIEWs that map the source data to the attribute names used in the generic translation table.
-We can then run the translation using the VIEW and the generic translation table.
+Translation tables helper functions use placeholder arguments which are also listed in the attribute dependencies table.
+We create VIEWs that map the source data attributes to the placeholder names used in the translation table.
+We can then run the translation using the VIEW and the translation table.

 **2. Attribute dependency table.**
-This table defines the mapping of attributes from the source table to the attributes used in the generic translation table.
-For a given standard, the table will contain a row for the generic translation attribute names, and rows for each translation that needs to be completed using a source inventory.
+This table defines the mapping of attributes from the source table to the placeholder names used in the translation table.
+For a given standard, the table will contain a row for the translation attribute names, and rows for each translation that needs to be completed using a source inventory.
 If there are multiple layers to be translated for a dataset, it will have multiple rows for the inventory.
 The table has the following columns:
 * inventory_id - either a name representing the generic translation table or a name matching a source inventory dataset
 * layer - a unique integer value within a given inventory used in TT_CreateMappingView().
 * ttable_exists - indicates if the row values represent a translation table.

 All other columns represent target attributes in the CASFRI.
-The values in each cell list the attributes used in the translation to the target attribute.
-In the case of the generic rows, these must match the attributes used in the generic translation table.
-In the case of rows representing source datasets, the values represent source attributes.
+The values in each cell list the attributes used in the translation to the target placeholder name.
+In the case of the translation table rows, these must match the placeholder names used in the translation table.
+In the case of rows representing source datasets, the values represent source attribute names.

 **3. TT_CreateMappingView().**
 The function TT_CreateMappingView() is used to create the VIEWs used in the translation by mapping the attributes defined in the attribute dependencies table from the source names to the generic translation table names.
 It has the following arguments: